-The new developed chargeBIG charging solution is an single-phase "AC Destination Charging" with charging capacities between 2.3 and 7.2kW and consists of a central and intelligent control unit - the charging cabinet - and permanently attached cables with plugs instead of charging pillars or wall boxes at the parking slots.
+The new developed chargeBIG charging solution is a single-phase "AC Destination Charging" with charging capacities between 2.3 and 7.2kW and consists of a central and intelligent control unit - the charging cabinet - and permanently attached cables with plugs instead of charging pillars or wall boxes at the parking slots.
 Depending on the parking slot, the device is equipped either with a stand pillar or a wall bracket with a permanently attached charging cable.
 Instead of installing expensive components at each parking place, the necessary components (e.g. charge controller, energy measurement, fuses, etc.) are placed in the central charging cabinet.
 A single charging cabinet can control up to 36 charging points with single-phase charging power.
-For the demonstrator at MAHLE with 100 charging points three charging cabinets have been installed.
-The 100 charging points includes four three-phase AC charging points with 22kW.
+For the case of MAHLE with 100 charging points, three charging cabinets have been installed.
+The 100 charging points include four three-phase AC charging points with 22kW.

-Centralization offers considerable cost advantages not only in production but also in maintenance.
-The centralization also offers advantages over conventional solutions in the areas of communication and IT security.
+Centralisation offers considerable cost advantages, not only in production, but also in maintenance.
+The centralisation also offers advantages over conventional solutions in the areas of communication and IT security.
 In addition, chargeBIG has a clear advantage in terms of electric safety.
 A charging point is only supplied with power when a vehicle is connected.
-In cases of vandalism or accidents there is no danger because the charging point is without power.
+In cases of vandalism or accidents, there is no danger because the charging point is without power.

 The demonstrator is completed by a battery storage with 60kW power and 66kWh energy, a DC charger with up to 120kW power out of the battery and a PV installation with 70kW peak in order to charge the electric cars with green power.